How to watch the Flower Moon Lunar eclipse this week - NewsBreak

 (WJW) – The only lunar eclipse visible to people in North America this year is coming up soon.

-The Flower Moon will be the next full moon on May 15 th and 16 th .Tips coming from across the country for escaped inmate, former jail employee
+The Flower Moon will be the next full moon on May 15 th and 16 th .Need a boost?
+Check out all the latest Good News!

 It will also be a supermoon, meaning the moon’s orbit will be closest to Earth at the same time it is full.